 Details: 177 Portobello Road, W11 2DY

-Taking over the ground floor and first floor terrace of the Sister Jane boutique on Golborne Road, Cha Cha is a Latin American-inspired restaurant with several dedicated bar areas.
+Cha Cha, taking over the ground floor and first floor terrace of the Sister Jane boutique on Golborne Road, is a Latin American-inspired restaurant with several dedicated bar areas.
 One of them, however, is a little hard to find, being hidden behind a Narnia-esque wardrobe.
 The fiery Cha Cha Margarita will put a little dance in your step, and if you get peckish you can always dip into that food menu.

 Details: 36 Golborne Road, London W10 5PR

-The Little Yellow Door is one of several venues hidden around London, run by a set of fictional flatmates.
-But don’t worry, the board games, DJ-fuelled house parties and flaming cocktails are all very real.
+The Little Yellow Door is one of several bars hidden behind unmarked, colour-coded doors around London – there’s also Little Blue Door in Fulham, Little Orange Door in Clapham and Little Scarlett Door in Soho.
+They’re all run by a set of fictional flatmates, but don’t worry, the board games, DJ-fuelled house parties and flaming cocktails are all very real.